Best TeamViewer Alternatives

 9. VNC Connect

 With both free and paid versions, VNC Connect may appeal more to small businesses.
 It holds a security advantage with its password-protected 128-bit AES encryption and two-factor authentication.
 It also features a server app installed on the computer you’re controlling and a viewer application accessed from your work device.
-Users will appreciate the high-speed streaming for remote access across cloud and offline connections.
+Users will appreciate high-speed streaming for remote access across cloud and offline connections.

 Choosing the Right TeamViewer Alternative for You

 Remote work is rapidly becoming the norm.
-Cloud-based programs like Dropbox and Google Drive already embody some aspects of remote access, but unlike remote access software like the nine we’ve shared above, these programs don’t grant users the control they need to remotely troubleshoot or host virtual meetings.
+Cloud-based programs like Dropbox and Google Drive already embody some aspects of remote access, but unlike remote access software like the thirteen we’ve shared above, these programs don’t grant users the control they need to remotely troubleshoot or host virtual meetings.
 As mentioned earlier, TeamViewer has consistently been a popular tool, but these alternatives offer expanded capabilities to propel businesses and individuals into the future of remote access and IT support.

 Related Posts